WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 fastboot boot surfaceduo1-uefi.img
 ```

-This step above will be needed every time you'll want to boot Windows and needs to be done from the Bootloader mode.
+This step above will be needed every time you will want to boot Windows and needs to be done from the Bootloader mode.

 You should be thrown in the Boot Manager.